ENCCS/hpda-python/content/GPU-computing.rst

 thread hierarchy
 ^^^^^^^^^^^^^^^^

 In order to take advantage of the accelerators it is needed to use parallelism.
 When a kernel is launched,  tens of thousands of threads are created.
-All threads execute the given kernel with each thread executing the same instructions but on different data (*S*ingle *I*instruction *M*ultiple *D*ata parallel programming model).
+All threads execute the given kernel with each thread executing the same instructions but on different data (Single Iinstruction Multiple Data parallel programming model).
 It is therefore crucial  to know which thread operates on which array element(s).

 .. note:: All loops in which the individual iterations are independent of each other can be parallelized.